Trade mark monitoring in Australia: what it is, why it matters, and how to set it up

 1. Helps protect your business against trademark infringement

-Monitor software acts as an early warning system for infringement, enabling you to catch any potentially infringing applications before they are registered.
+Monitoring software acts as an early warning system for infringement, enabling you to catch any potentially infringing applications before they are registered.

 Once a mark is registered, the owner of that registration is able to use their mark in relation to the goods and services set out in the registration, irrespective of the similarities between their mark and yours.

-If you don't monitor the register, you might only find out about the infringement after its too late.
+If you don't monitor the register, you might only find out about the infringement after it's too late.

 Addressing infringement early often results in more straightforward, less costly resolution methods and often removes the need to resort to litigation.